Your Family Guide to Entertainment

-Find more information about What Happens in Vegas at Movies.com!
+What Happens in Vegas Parent Guide

-Neither Jack (Ashton Kutcher) nor Joy (Cameron Diaz) were planning to take a quick trip to Vegas, but when their worlds came crumbling down around them -- he lost his job and she lost her fiancé -- the two made the emotional decision to get wasted for the weekend in Sin City.
-And that's where they meet.
+Neither Jack (Ashton Kutcher) nor Joy (Cameron Diaz) were planning to take a quick trip to Vegas, but when their worlds came crumbling down around them—he lost his job and she lost her fiance—the two made the emotional decision to get wasted for the weekend in Sin City.
+And that’s where they meet.

 Accidentally booked into the same hotel room, Jack, along with his buddy Hater (Rob Corddry), and Joy, along with her friend Tipper (Lake Bell), collide with each other while in various states of undress.
 When the initial physical attacks from the women (who figure their hotel room has been invaded) are over, they head out on the town.
-After dozens of drinks, dances, a marriage and drunken sex, Jack and Joy wake up the next morning with one thought on their minds -- get a divorce.
-It's a quick fix until Jack tosses a final quarter into a slot machine and wins three million dollars.
-Problem: It was Joy's quarter.
+After dozens of drinks, dances, a marriage and drunken sex, Jack and Joy wake up the next morning with one thought on their minds—get a divorce.
+It’s a quick fix until Jack tosses a final quarter into a slot machine and wins three million dollars.
+Problem: It was Joy’s quarter.

 Later, in a New York City courtroom, Judge Whopper (Dennis Miller) isn't about to make things any easier.
 Citing them as prime examples of a young generation with no respect for matrimonial commitment, the judge declares, "Gay people aren't destroying the sanctity of marriage.
 You people are!"
 He refuses to release the cash until the two of them give their obligation a chance.
 Ordered to serve six months of "hard marriage," both of them begin a series of sabotage plans to make life under one roof as difficult as possible.